 - Best Colour Specific: Turtle Wax Color Magic

 - Best All-Rounder: Mer Auto Shine Ultimate

 - Easiest To Apply By Hand: Auto Finesse Tripple

 Before you begin to wax your car, it’s advised that you polish it beforehand to thoroughly clean the paintwork.
 Depending upon the type of car polish you decide to use, many are also abrasive, which means they will remove fine scratches, swirl marks and other light defects in the paint.

 Below is a list of the best car polishes that gently clean the paintwork and leave behind a high gloss finish.

 1. Best Overall: Autoglym Super Resin Polish

 By far the most popular car polish in the UK is the Autoglym Super Resin Polish.
 The main reason for its popularity is because it’s an “all-in-one” formula that’s designed to gently clean and condition the bodywork and leave behind a high gloss finish.
 It can also be used on all types of paint with a single-step application providing great results.

 As it’s an all-in-one polish, it also provides a protective barrier, which is due to the inclusion of silicone in the formula.

-The Autoglym Super Resin Polish is the best car polish for those that want a low abrasive formula and a protective high gloss finish.
-It’s not going to remove any medium to heavy defects but for cleaning the bodywork and enhancing its shine, you cannot go wrong with the Super Resin Polish by Autoglym.
+To conclude, the Autoglym Super Resin Polish is the best car polish for those that want a low abrasive formula and a protective high gloss finish.
+It’s not going to remove any medium to heavy defects but for cleaning the bodywork and enhancing its shine, you can’t go wrong with the Super Resin Polish by Autoglym.
 We personally use this car polish as a formula for regular use and it often amazes people that Autoglym’s polish achieve such great results.